saif-karnawi/University-Student-Schedule/README.md

 - As a user, I want to be able to view my classes and their times.
 - As a user, I want to be able to input what I think the difficulty is for each course out of 5.
 - As a user, I want to be able to see my term difficulty average out of 5.
-- As a user, I want to be able to input how many weekly hours each course requires.
+- As a user, I want to be able to input how many minimum and maximum weekly hours each course requires.
 - As a user, I want to be able to view the minimum and maximum amount of hours I will be studying every day or every month.